-The complete school Behaviour Support Plan is available on our school website and is currently in a year of review.
+The complete school Behaviour Support Plan is available on our school website and was reviewed formally in 2019.

 ABSENCE FROM SCHOOL

 If a child is absent from school, a message can be left by phone or via email to the school office and/or class teacher.
 Our preferred method of notification of student absence is via the Parent Portal's Absences tile.